mminer237/doctrine-directory/_doctrines/salvation/sola-fide/easy-believism.md

 heresy: true
 ---

 "Easy believism" is an admittedly derogatory name for those who hold to an extreme view of [<span lang="la">sola fide</span>]({% link _doctrines/salvation/sola-fide.md %}) that denies that repentance is a part of salvation.
-Followers of this viewpoint believe that faith is all that is needed for salvation, yet they hold to a very cheap definition of faith.
+Followers of this viewpoint believe that faith is all that is needed for salvation, yet they hold to a very shallow definition of faith.
+Another, also derogatory, name for this false doctrine is "cheap grace" since they believe God does not require even repentance for His saving grace.
 They know that "with the mouth confession is made unto salvation", as Romans 10:10 says, so they believe that if you pray a prayer saying that Christ is Lord, then you are saved, end of story.
 It doesn't matter if there is any evidence of transformation—you can go on sinning and still be saved.
 However they are missing the nature of true faith and inadvertently denying the power of the Holy Spirit.

 The most plain rebuttal to this false doctrine is James 2, which seems to be written in direct contradiction to this line of thinking: